 Two-piece

-Traffic lights with two sections are used to regulate the flow of traffic on the territories of industrial enterprises and organizations, as well as during the narrowing of the carriageway to organize a single-lane reverse traffic flow.
+Traffic lights with two sections are used to regulate the flow of traffic in the territories of industrial enterprises and organizations, as well as during the narrowing of the roadway to organize a single-lane reverse traffic flow.

 Single-section traffic light with yellow light